isamu-isozaki/teamai_test/marketing/marketing-sales-development/sdr/index.html.md

     * "Yes"
         * Where did you hear about it?
         * Have you used it before?
-    * What are you using for... (topic of your initial benefit statement)?
+    * What are you using for... (topic of your initial benefit statement/index.html.md)?
     * What do you like about X tool?
     * Anything you would change about X tool if you could?

 **D- Why Now?**
 * After you have found an area to add value to:
-    * Give initial benefit statement (focusing on how we can help them, give examples, share case studies)
+    * Give initial benefit statement (focusing on how we can help them, give examples, share case studies/index.html.md)
     * Recommend next steps based on identified need, pain, and goals
     * Be confident, assumptive, and consultative

-**E- Obtaining the commitment** - [Video: Best Practices for Closing for Appointments](https://www.youtube.com/watch?v=FfUfmguwki4&feature=youtu.be)
+**E- Obtaining the commitment** - [Video: Best Practices for Closing for Appointments](https://www.youtube.com/watch?v=FfUfmguwki4&feature=youtu.be/index.html.md)
 * Meeting first - If they object, bring up the need, pain and goals that you have identified, reposition yourself and ask again if they could get X value, would it be worth a 5-10 minute call?
 * Why not?
     * if still a "no" suggest they attend or watch a recorded webinar on our product